mailgun/documentation/source/quickstart-events.rst

 developers with the following:

 - Automatic "Unsubscribe me" functionality.
-- Support for email campaigns and tracking their performance.
+- Support for email campaigns and tracking their performance via tags.
 - Bounce handling.
 - Spam complaints handling.
 - Spam filtering for incoming messages.